seth-gordon/daemonica/_grammar/phonology.md

 A vowel followed by ‹r› in a non-accented syllable may be realized as the r-colored variant of the vowel instead of as two phones: thus, _tatorhu_ may also be [tˈɑto˞hu].

+Unvoiced plosives between two other voiced phonemes may be realized as voiced, geminated plosives, imitating the fricative allophones while preserving the distinctions among the plosive phonemes: thus, [tˈɑdːoɹhu].